metocean/netcdfjs/README.md

 # NetCDF
 Read NetCDF files in the browser or with Node.js

+**Not finished but a great start for anyone wanting to contribute**

 ## Supported
 - NetCDF Classic Format
 - Reading only at this stage